 When you’re a writer who spends a lot of time working from a home office – on top of juggling three children who are incredibly fond of Wifi.
 It wasn’t a particularly seamless time in our lives.

 But that’s all in the past.
-I learnt my less and, this time, we went with another network and eagerly set out to try Optus Home Wireless Broadband.
+I learnt my lesson and, this time, we went with another network and eagerly set out to try Optus Home Wireless Broadband.
 Thankfully, the news was good!
 In fact, we were amazed at how quickly we were connected and surfing the net with ease.

 Setting Up Optus Home Wireless Broadband

 First, there are three steps to setting up your broadband.
-Your pack comes with all you need: a Huawei 186 modem, a SIM card, power adaptor, network cable and the all-important user guide.
+Your pack comes with all you need: a Huawei 186 modem, a SIM card, a power adaptor, a network cable and the all-important user guide.

 You need to make sure you set the modem up near a window, away from concrete or wooden walls.
 Also, keep it away from appliances with strong electric magnetic fields, such as microwaves or satellite antennas.